binjuhor/shadcn-lar/README.md

 - `WORK_DIR` - Application directory path on server
 - `DOCKER_DIR` - Docker compose directory path on server

+**Note**: Ensure your server is set up to allow SSH access using the provided private key.
+Public key should be added to the server's `~/.ssh/authorized_keys`.
+Folder permissions should allow the SSH user to read/write as needed.`.ssh` folder should have `700` permissions and `authorized_keys` file should have `600` permissions.

 ### Local Development Workflow

 1. **Before Committing:**